grezniczek/redcap_survey_auth/README.md

 - **Allow writing:** When this is enabled, the module writes the authentication values selected by the `@SURVEY-AUTH` parameters to the survey response before forwarding the user to the survey.
 For a public survey, it creates a response when those values need to be written; for an existing response, it writes to that response.
 Without a mapped value or `success` parameter, this setting creates no record.
 When disabled, the module writes no authentication metadata, although REDCap can still save ordinary survey responses after authorization.
 Authentication attempts are logged according to the Logging setting independently of Allow writing; survey-authentication log entries include the submitted username, survey, instance, and outcome.

 - **Text displayed above username/password fields:** Optionally enter a prompt for the survey user.
-This is the only participant-facing setting that permits REDCap-supported formatting; `filter_tags()` removes unsafe HTML before display.
+This is the only participant-facing setting that permits REDCap-supported formatting; unsafe HTML is removed before display.
 The same filtering applies to its MLM translations.
 All other labels and messages are displayed as plain text.

 - **Username label:** The label to be displayed for the username text box.
 Defaults to 'Username'.